Dylan Spicker

 About Me

-Alongside these questions, I will continue to pursue methodologies related to dynamic treatment regimes, the core topic studied during my graduate schooling.
+My research focuses on areas of causal inference, and specifically methodologies related to dynamic treatment regimes.
 During my graduate studies, my research focused on measurement error and causal inference.
 Briefly, measurement error occurs whenever we are interested in measuring something and we do a bad job of it.
 This happens in almost every study that is run, and unfortunately means that the conclusions that we draw may not be accurate: statistical work on measurement error tries to correct this.
 Causal inference asks questions of the form “Does X cause Y?”
 [For instance “Does smoking cause lung cancer?” (yes, it does).]
 I have a keen interest in providing a theoretical basis for (comparatively) straightforward methods, which are easy to use for non-statisticians, while exhibiting provably good theoretical properties.
+During my postdoc, I explored problems related to privacy and dynamic treatment regimes, where I sought to determine ways that individual’s personal health data can be protected, while gleaning the useful insights that we seek.

 Outside of causal inference and measurement error, I am interested in machine learning, and in particular in trying to establish a statistical basis for novel machine learning techniques (including questions related to inference, interpretability, and model selection).